KKasra/Lightning-Day-Presentations/README.md

 Firstly, the case in which a parameter vector $\mu$ determines the likelihood of transactions taking place and each pair $(u,v)$ is expected to pay us $\mu_u\mu_v$ as transaction fee given that our node lies in their shortest path.
 Secondly, we proved that if channel capacities determine the maximum possible amount transferred between nodes and this determines the importance of each pair in calculating our "Betweenness", we can reduce this problem to a normal MBI.
-Formal Theorems regarding these results are stated [here](theorems.pdf).
+Formal theorems regarding these results are stated [here](theorems.pdf).

 ### Spectral Bandits
 In Spectral Bandit problems, arms that could be chosen are nodes of a given graph, and the reward for two nodes is guaranteed to be